foliea/tic_tac_toe/README.md

     7 | 8 | 9

-Player start to play first.
+Human player starts first.

 Then :

 It will switch players after a draw.

-Player will play first after a loss.
+Human player will play first after a loss.

 ### Tests
-Run first :
+Install dependencies:

     bundle install

-Then :
+Run:

     bundle exec rspec